 7. Scholastic Teacher Coloring Planner

 The student information section gives teachers a place to write communication logs, students’ and parents’ addresses, phone and emails, and to make some notes.
-It is an undated planner made from thinner paper.
+It is an undated teacher lesson planner made from thinner paper.
 The pages are formatted with the dates down the left and seven subjects across the top.
 The back cover includes a built-in pocket folder and is made of laminated cardstock.

-This planner is in the middle between basic and having all the bells and whistles.
+This lesson planner is in the middle between basic and having all the bells and whistles.
 This type offers pages to organize daily lessons and monthly calendars, as well as pages to color.

 If you want something to do during professional development sessions or staff meetings, this one would be perfect because you can color as you learn the newest education trends.
 We love the holidays and special dates sections because your major holidays are already filled with room to write on important dates.